gravitational/teleport/examples/go-client/README.md

 You can test that flow here with the small example in `main.go`, where an `access-admin`, which only has priviledges for creating and updating access-requests, requests to use the `admin` role.

-First Create the user and role described using the commands below.
+First, create the user and role described using the commands below.

 ```bash
 $ tctl create -f access-admin.yaml
 $ tctl users add access-admin --roles=access-admin
 ```

+Second, Replace the address `proxy.example.com:3025` with the address of your auth server.

-Next, choose one of the three authentication methods.
+Third, choose one of the authentication methods.

 1. tsh profile (default):